I have a huge recipe journal full of ideas that I planned to share with you sooner.

 I chose to serve the peanut sauce separately from the salad because I wanted people to have a say in how much sauce they got.
-My sister (one of my key recipe eaters) is not a huge sauce person but if you look at the feature image of this post you can see that I am a sauced person.
-I’m not saying I’d drink it as a cocktail, but I like a lot of sauce on my salads, OK?!
+My sister (one of my key recipe eaters) is not a huge sauce person but if you look at the feature image of this post you can see that I am a sauced kind of person.
+I’m not saying I’d drink it as a cocktail, but I like a lot of sauce from time to time, OK?!

 The good news, for casual or beginner cooks, is that there is absolutely nothing fussy about this recipe.
 This salad is so easy that a beginner can do it.
 All it takes is some pan frying here and some mixing there.
-It’s so simple and so tasty.
+It’s simple and so tasty.

 Warm Green Salad:

 1 Bundle of Baby Spinach.

 3 Bundles of Broccoli (just the bushy heads)

 1 Bundle of Bok Choy (just the greens and a little bit of the white, chopped roughly)